 Dirty Clothes Hamper

 Yes, this is where all your sweaty, smelly clothes and other dirty laundry is dumped and left for (sometimes) days before being washed.
 Now imagine how filthy this hamper/basket must be after housing these smelly, dirty items?
-That thought is probably enough from least cleaned spots to make you clean your dirty clothes basket today!
+That thought is probably enough at least cleaned spots to make you clean your dirty clothes basket today!
 Do this by using a disinfectant to wipe or soak it before rinsing the basket out with clean water.